jfcloutier/karma_system/design_notes/building plans.md

 A `trend` experience captures how a given kind of observed experience is changing across the latest timeframes of the CA, for example, "distance keeps diminishing" is a "down" trend.

-To initiate a trend experience, a CA's plan could change the ordinal value of the trending umwelt experience.
+To create a trend experience, a CA's plan could change the ordinal value of the trending umwelt experience.
 To persist a trend experience, a CA's plan would direct its umwelt to **further** the trend.
 To terminate a trend experience, a CA's plan would direct its umwelt to **disrupt** the trend.